Formulas for Common Uses

 Great team work!

-How do I keep leading zeros on a formula when sending to Salesforce?
+How do I preserve leading zeros in a formula when sending them to Salesforce?

 @CONCATENATE(@REPT(0,5-@LEN(%%tfa_1%%)),%%tfa_1%%)

-Note: FormAssembly's formula engine can only handle a maximum integer/number length of 19 digits.
-This means if you are trying to prefill or use a formula with a number that is longer than 19 digits, it will be cut off.
-There is no limit for letters, only for numbers.
+Note: FormAssembly's formula engine can handle a maximum integer/number length of 19 digits.
+If you are trying to prefill or use a formula with a number that is longer than 19 digits, it will be cut off.

-If you are using email notifications or the autoresponder, you may see that currency amounts are automaticaly stripped of 0's if they are after a decimal.
-If you would like those 0's to remain, you can use the following formula:
+If you are using email notifications or the auto-responder, you may see that currency amounts are automatically stripped of trailing zeros if they are after a decimal.
+If you would like those zeros to remain, use the following formula:

 Terms of Service · Privacy Policy